Justice League event Endless Winter brings back Black Adam, introduces surprise new DC villain

 Howard Porter will draw this kick-off issue, with covers by Mikel Janin and Daniel Warren Johnson.

 "The crossover event of the season begins here!
-The Justice League encounters an extinction-level global storm brewing at the former site of the Fortress of Solitude," reads DC's description for the kick-off issue.
+The Justice League encounters an extinction-level global storm brewing at the former site of the Fortress of Solitude," reads DC's description.
 "Enter the Frost King, a monster mad with power with an army at his command!
 What devastating mystery lies in his past?
 And how does he tied to Queen Hippolyta, Swamp Thing, Viking Prince, and their reluctant ally, Black Adam?
 Two timelines will reveal further clues and secrets throughout each chapter of this blockbuster tale!"

 Chapter 2 - The Flash #767 (December 8)